SharedCode/sop/README.md

 ```
 Alternately, instead of using ```FindOne``` & ```Next``` to skip and position to the chunk #, you can use the ```FindChunk``` method and specify the chunk # your code wants to start downloading from.

 If you think about it, this is a very useful feature.
 For example, you can skip and start downloading (or streaming your movie!) from a given segment.
-Or if you use SOP to manage/store and to download your data, e.g. - a software update, a data graph, etc... you can easily support inteligent download, that supports "resume and continue" without coding at all.
+Or if you use SOP to manage/store and to download your big data, e.g. - a software update, a data graph, etc... you can easily support inteligent download, e.g. - "resume and continue" without coding at all.

+And since our backing store is Cassandra, benefit from its replication feature across data centers.
+All free softwares and code is in your hands, 'can enhance it or request for enhancement that you need.

 ## Transaction Batching
 You read that right, in SOP, all your actions within a transaction becomes the batch that gets submitted to the backend.
 Thus, you can just focus on your data mining and/or application logic and let the SOP transaction to take care of submitting all your changes for commit.
 Even items you've fetched are checked for consistency during commit.
 And yes, there is a "reader" transaction where you just do fetches or item reads, then on commit, SOP will ensure the items you read did not change while in the middle or up to the time you submitted or committed the transaction.